k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/04_response_codes_and_supported_verbs.md

 1.Create a new Web Service that insert entries into CASES table following considerations:
  -    The Web Service can insert multiple subscribers for a give Logical Unit Instance.
  -    The Web Service reposnse should include success or failure in the process.
- -     Perform some basic input validations.
+ -    Perform basic input validations.

-2. Question: Which supported verbs will you use?`
+2. Question: Which supported verbs will you use?

 3. Question: What should be the input parameters and their data types?